-In particular in agriculture, the application of remote sensing has become of increasing importance in recent years.
-This involves detecting the condition or even changes in the optical properties of leaves.
+In agriculture, remote sensing technologies have gained much importance in recent years.
+Mostly, they involve detection of changes in the optical properties of crop stands or plant leaves.
 The optical properties are based on interactions between light and the various components in plant tissues, for example pigments, water, cellulose, proteins.

-For this purpose, the methodology of remote sensing through, for example, field spectrometry and the analysis of satellite images, is used and compared with parallel data collection through field sampling.
-Apart from its non-invasive aspect, which allows in vivo observations of plants, this methodology is particularly useful as it allows continuous monitoring of plant development over time with high spatial resolution.
-Therefore, it is possible to fully follow the entire life cycle of plants.
+In research, remote sensing methods such as field spectrometry or the analysis of satellite images, are used and calibrated with data collected in the field and laboratory.
+Apart from being non-invasive, which allows in vivo observations of plants, this methodology is particularly useful as it allows continuous monitoring of plant development over time with high spatial resolution.
+Therefore, it is possible to fully follow the entire life cycle of crop plants.

-However, similarly to other nutrient deficiencies, when plants display visible symptoms or even before they appear, plant growth and development has already been severely compromised, thus decreasing yield considerably.
-Therefore, the presymptomatic and non-invasive detection of Mg deficiencies in plants, e.g., through remote sensing, is crucial for crop monitoring and to alleviate stress at early stages of plant development, thus avoiding irreversible damage and mitigate yield losses substantially.
+When plants display visible symptoms or even before they appear, plant growth and development may already be compromised, leading to considerable yield decreases.
+Therefore, the presymptomatic and non-invasive detection of Mg deficiencies in plants is crucial for crop monitoring and for alleviating stress at early stages of plant development.